williambedard/SE-ASSISTANT_CONTEXT-HUB/README.md

 ---

-## 🚨 The Problem SE-Assistant Solves
+## 🚨 The Problem SE-ASSISTANT_CONTEXT-HUB Solves

-The SE-Assistant workflow in Cursor is incredible – you're building amazing solutions, crafting brilliant value props, and gathering competitive intelligence like never before.
+The SE-ASSISTANT_CONTEXT-HUB workflow in Cursor is incredible – you're building amazing solutions, crafting brilliant value props, and gathering competitive intelligence like never before.

 **But there's a catch:** It's all local.
 Your genius is trapped on your machine.